Are any graduate assistantships or stipends available for the campus program?

 If a student would like to prolong the program, they must speak to a program administrator so that correct tuition is charged and registration limits are set.

 Can students take more than 8 courses?

-Yes, students can take more than 8 courses.
-Campus students may take up to five courses in a semester under the flat semester tuition fee.
-Distance candidates will incur additional per-course tuition costs for additional classes.
+Students can take more than eight (8) courses.
+Campus students may take up to five (5) courses in a semester under the flat semester tuition fee.
+MEM Online candidates will incur additional per-course tuition costs for additional classes.

 Can students with undergraduate majors other than engineering apply?

 Generally, the program accepts applications from students with undergraduate degrees in any scientific or technical field, and we may accept applicants with other degrees as long as they meet our Minimum Application Requirements.
 Please see our information for non-engineers.